mark-grimes/dbSaveTest/sqlpp11/README.md

 not be using it optimally.
 It also doesn't currently copy all tables since I have to code it statically rather than have it loop over the input database tables dynamically at run time.

+I have no intention to improve any of the code or scripts since it's a long way of the customCpp performance.

 Note that the numbers below are on different hardware than for the times in the root README.

 -------------------------------------------------------------------